Quebec Nordiques: 1980s

-The intraprovincial rivalry with the Canadiens intensified during the 1983–84 NHL season culminating in the infamous Good Friday Massacre (la bataille du Vendredi saint) during the 1984 playoffs.
+The intraprovincial rivalry with the Canadiens intensified during the 1983–84 NHL season culminating in the infamous Good Friday Massacre (la bataille du Vendredi Saint) during the 1984 playoffs.
 The Canadiens scored five unanswered goals in the third period of game 6 at Montreal Forum to eliminate the Nordiques.
-The goals all came after Peter Stastny and Dale Hunter were ejected in the brawl.
+It is best known for a massive brawl at the tail end of the second period, followed by another brawl as the teams were warning up for the third period.
+The Habs' scoring outburst came after Peter Stastny and Dale Hunter were ejected in the brawl.

 In 1984–85, Montreal and Quebec battled for the Adams Division title.
 The Nordiques finished with 91 points, at the time their highest point total as an NHL team.
 However, the Canadiens won the division by three points, including a 7–1 Canadiens' win in Montreal Forum in the final week of the regular season.
 This was still enough, however, for the Nordiques to garner home-ice advantage for the first time ever as an NHL team.
 After being pushed to five games by the Buffalo Sabres, they exacted revenge on the Canadiens in the division finals by ousting them in seven games.
 Peter Stastny clinched the series with an overtime goal in game 7 at the Forum.
 They then took the powerful Philadelphia Flyers, who had the league's best record, to six games.
 It would be the franchise's deepest NHL playoff run in Quebec.

 The Nordiques warming up before a game in 1986.

 The Nordiques won their first NHL division title in 1985–86, but a defensive collapse in the 1986 playoffs allowed the Hartford Whalers to sweep the Nordiques in three games.